elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

 > **Results:**
 > 2,182 HITS WITH 0 ERRORS & 596 TIMEOUTS

-I really didn&#8217;t see that much of an increase.
+I really didn't see that much of an increase.
 Now there are other *fast-cgi* modules.
-The blog &#8220;<a href="http://alexcabal.com/installing-apache-mod_fastcgi-php-fpm-on-ubuntu-server-maverick/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://alexcabal.com/installing-apache-mod_fastcgi-php-fpm-on-ubuntu-server-maverick/']);">Installing Apache + Mod_FastCGI + PHP-FPM on Ubuntu Server Maverick</a>&#8221; clarifies that different versions, from the blog:
+The blog "<a href="http://alexcabal.com/installing-apache-mod_fastcgi-php-fpm-on-ubuntu-server-maverick/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://alexcabal.com/installing-apache-mod_fastcgi-php-fpm-on-ubuntu-server-maverick/']);">Installing Apache + Mod_FastCGI + PHP-FPM on Ubuntu Server Maverick</a>" clarifies that different versions, from the blog:

 > **Apache + mod_fastcgi**: FastCGI is a module that allows you to neatly solve mod_php’s big problem, namely that it must spin up and destroy a PHP instance with every request.
 FastCGI instead keeps an instance of PHP running in the background.
 When Apache receives a request it forwards it to FastCGI, which feeds it to its already running instance of PHP and sends the result back to Apache.
 Apache then serves the result.
 > Without the constant build-and-destroy of new PHP processes, FastCGI is a great memory saver and performance booster.
 My Apache + mod&#95;php install, which would constantly bloat to 1000′s of MB in memory usage and invoke OOM-Killer without mercy, has been humming along at a steady ~200MB for the past few months without a single problem after switching to mod&#95;fastcgi.